 Link Removal is hopefully something you will never have to go through.
 Unfortunately, it is a necessity for sites which have been hit with a penalty from Google's Penguin algorithm.
 It can be incredibly time-consuming, but ultimately can reinvigorate your site and give it a new lease of life.

 Link Removal can also be utilised even if you haven’t been hit with a penalty.
-You may have bought some links in the past, been on the wrong end of a negative SEO attack or even have your content posted across multiple sites and these links can still impact you.
-Removing these, can do absolutely no harm and will keep you in the good books with google.
+You may have bought some links in the past, been on the wrong end of a negative SEO attack or even have your content posted on multiple sites and these links can still impact you.
+Removing these can do absolutely no harm and will keep you in the good books with google.